-Dealing with bad credit can cause you difficulties since it affects many aspects of your life: credit cards, loans, and even your cell phone bill.
+Dealing with bad credit can cause you difficulties since it affects many aspects of your life: credit cards, personal loans, and even your cell phone bill.

 There are a multitude of reasons your credit might suffer, but our focus in this article will mainly be on collections.

 What Are Collections?

 Collections are the result of a debt (like a credit card or medical bill) that has become delinquent.
 When a debt has become significantly late, the company originally owed that debt will consider the debt a loss and sell it to a collection agency.

 Collections indicate a high credit risk for your potential future lenders and make it more difficult for you to receive loan offers or low interest rates.